 Except where otherwise specified, applications on the forms obtainable from the Admissions Office ('phone: 663-0351, ext.
 2485) must be lodged with the Registrar, the University of New South Wales, P.O.
-Box 1, Kensington, within seven days of the publication of the results of the Higher School Certificate Examination.
+Box 1, Kensington, within seven days of the publication of the award of Commonwealth University Scholarships.
 A separate application must be lodged for each category of scholarship.

-In addition to those scholarships made available by the University and other bodies as set out below, cadetships are offered by the Commonwealth Service, the New South Wales Public Service Board, the Department of Railways and a number of private industrial organizations.
+In addition to those scholarships made available by the University and other bodies as set out below, cadetships or traineeships are offered by the Commonwealth Service, the New South Wales Public Service Board, the Department of Railways and a number of private industrial organizations.
 Cadets generally have their University fees paid by the employer, and are employed at cadet rates of pay during their course.